SystemsGenetics/GEMmaker/docs/nextflow_config.rst

 ------------------------

+GEMmaker is a nextflow workflow.
 All nextflow workflows have a ``nextflow.config`` file.
 It is where parameters for the workflow can be customized.

 For GEMmaker, the ``nextflow.config`` file is in 3 main parts: